tonsV2/jibcmd/README.md

 ## Setup
 ### Build
-This needs to be done before the `cmdjib` command will work
+This needs to be done before the `jibcmd` command will work
 ```bash
 ./gradlew shadowJar
 ```